MetaCorp/obsidian-augmented-canvas/README.md

 -   Not ready for market yet
--   Can be installed via the [Brat](https://github.com/TfTHacker/obsidian42-brat) plugin
+-   Can be installed via the [Brat](https://github.com/TfTHacker/obsidian42-brat) plugin You can see how to do so in this Ric Raftis article: https://ricraftis.au/obsidian/installing-the-brat-plugin-in-obsidian-a-step-by-step-guide/
 -   Manual installation

 1. Find the release page on this github page and click